Inverness’ investment philosophy is grounded in the following

 Value Investors

-returns it is crucial to remain strictly disciplined with regards
+Inverness believes it is crucial to remain strictly disciplined